The weather in Kenya in January

 What is the weather like in Kenya in January?

 January falls within the high season for tourism in Kenya.
-This is primarily due to the favorable weather conditions and the influx of travelers seeking to escape the cold winter months in other parts of the world.
+This is primarily due to the favourable weather conditions and the influx of travellers seeking to escape the cold winter months in other parts of the world.
 As a result, visitor numbers are typically high during this time, and accommodations and safari tours may be booked up quickly.

 Overall, January can be a great time to visit Kenya because it offers optimal weather conditions for outdoor activities and wildlife viewing, along with the festive atmosphere of the holiday season.
 However, you should be prepared for higher prices and larger crowds due to the peak tourist season.